How to Write Romance Scenes: The Ultimate Guide for Romance Authors

 So think about the words you are using.
 Are they evocative?
 Pretty words that caress the senses or harsher words that talk about the characters?

-As much as possible, they should be... but not in a way that makes your prose seem pretentious or a close relation of a thesaurus.
+As much as possible, they should be... but not in a way that makes your prose seem pretentious or a close relation to a thesaurus.
 You don’t want to sound like an overbearing catalog of adjectives.
 And the way to do THAT is to tie it to the characters.

 Putting the Pieces Together in a Love Scene